bryanrtboy/InputTutorial/README.md

 ## Step 2: Create scripts as stubs

 At this point, simply create and name the scripts, putting a brief comment at the top for what this script is going to do.
+I've already noticed that several of these scripts need to 'talk' to each other, the frog needs to know the target was placed and where it is.
+The audio script needs to tell the frog to move.
+I'm starting to think that one of these scripts needs to be a Game Manager, letting everyone else know what's going on.
+We'll probably place that on an object that we call GameManager in the scene view as well.

+The others will just be placed on the object that needs to know, i.e. the frog or obstacle.

-Some rules of thumb:
+Some rules of thumb when naming:

 * Name the scripts a name that says what it is supposed to do.
 Don't abbreviate!
 That's so 80's.
 Modern practices use longer, more descriptive script names that 'self-document' themselves
 * Don't use common names, like 'Transform'.
 That's a reserved name, used by Unity and will cause your program to crash.
 Some people use their initials as a prefix, i.e. 'BLTransform' is fine.